abdout/databayt/CONTRIBUTING.md

 ## About this repository

-This repository is a monorepo.
+This repository is a micro serivce.

 - We use [pnpm](https://pnpm.io) and [`workspaces`](https://pnpm.io/workspaces) for development.
 - We use [Turborepo](https://turbo.build/repo) as our build system.